snowmemo/skin-explorer-scraper/README.md

 Reads data from CommunityDragon and the League of Legends Wiki to populate a Redis cache.
 The cache is then read by the Next.js application during build and regeneration time.
 Intended to be run once every 10 minutes.
+If there has been a change that took place, it will also trigger a rebuild on the actual site.

 ## Game Data